nubs/coordinator/README.md

 # Coordinator
-A general purpose geo library.
+A general purpose geo library for PHP.

 ## Dependencies
 This library is only supported for PHP 5.4 and newer.
 It was written for use